University Council on Teacher Education

 Article III: Officers

-- Section 1: The Director of the Delaware Center for Teacher Education will chair the University Council on Teacher Education.
+- Section 1: The Director of the Center for Excellence and Equity in Teacher Preparation will chair the University Council on Teacher Education.
 The Chair will be responsible for planning and distributing agendas of all Council meetings; for preparing and distributing minutes of meetings; and for representing the Council at appropriate University and State meetings.
 In addition, the Chair will be responsible for maintaining the historical archives of UCTE and professional education programs on the University campus.
 (Bylaw change adopted April 18, 2016 by UCTE vote.)

 - Section 2: With the advice and consent of the full Council, the Chair of UCTE will appoint a member of the Council to serve as Chair pro tem to substitute for the Chair on occasions when he/she will be absent.